dxnter/dotfiles/README.md

 1. Paste the contents of `extras/ublock-filters.txt` in **My filters** and **Apply changes**
 2. Enable **AdGuard URL Tracking Protection** under the **Privacy** category
 3. Add the [LegitimateURLShortener](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/LegitimateURLShortener.txt) URL under **Custom**

+#### Fig Alacritty Integration

+At the time of writing, the Fig integration with Alacritty is a preview.
+Follow these steps to enable Fig in Alacritty.

+1. Run `fig settings integrations.experimental true` and then restart the Fig app
+2. Click the Fig menubar icon > Integrations > Alacritty > "Attempt to Install"
+3. Go to a terminal and run `fig debug ime enable`.
+A System Preferences window will appear and prompt you to install a third party Input Method.
+4. Run `fig debug ime select`
+5. Restart Alacritty

 ## Credits